m-marini/scalarl/octave/readme.md

 | ERRORS    |      3 |                     1 |
 | STATES    |      4 | 10 x 10 x 200 = 20000 |
 | Q         |  20004 |     10 x 10 x 8 = 800 |

+the states consist of 10 x 10 possible subject location of (10 x 10 values with subject location flag and
+10 x 10 values with obstacle flags)

+the actions consist of 10 x 10 possible subject location of 8 action values

 ## readTrace